 We discourage you to invest in cryptocurrencies through your SMSF.
 We believe that, as of now, investing in cryptocurrencies is a venture bet, and someone should not invest in this asset class if she is not comfortable with the realistic possibility of losing all her investment in it.
 Your superannuation wealth is critical to your quality of life post-retirement, and hence it is not prudent to expose your superannuation wealth to such risky venture bets.

-Refer to our insight 'Investing aspects pertaining to cryptocurrencies' for more information.
+Refer to our insight 'Investing in bitcoin and other cryptocurrencies' for more information.